Wan Zaharulnizam Zakaria: Kelantan

 In November 2013, Zaharul signed two years contract with his hometown side Kelantan.

 Pahang

 In December 2016, Zaharul left Kelantan for Pahang.
 It was announced by his sports representative agency, MVP Sports Agency via their social media that Zaharul have joined Pahang for the 2017 season.
 Zaharul made his league debut for Pahang in 5–0 win over T-Team on 27 January 2017.
-Made no impact on the team for 2017 season, hence 2018 should not be much different.